Aralvaimozhi: Culture

 During the invasion of Sultan Alauddin Khilji of Delhi in 1311 AD by Malik Kapoor, Meenakshi Amman and Sundareeswarar were brought from Madurai to Venadu and hid in Parakodi Kandan Shasta temple near Aralvaaimozhi.
 Until 1368, Meenakshi Amman remained in Aralvaimozhi.
 From there she was taken back to Madurai.

 Economy

-Its pincode is 629301.
 Muppandal Wind Farm is located in Aralvaimozhi Town Panchayat.
 This farm is the largest in Asia and supplies the villagers with electricity for their needs.
 It is well known for being the greatest source of wind energy in Asia.

 Poigai Dam, constructed in the year 2000 is serving water for irrigation purposes around the area.
 For the first time the dam was completely filled with water in 5 nov 2021 making it a wonderful place to visit.

 Wind energy

 The 1,500 megawatts (MW) Muppandal wind farm is the country's largest onshore wind farm which is the Asia's second largest windfarm.
 The project features a large number of wind turbines of varying sizes from 200 kilowatts (KW) to 1650KW.